-On 8th March 2000, as part of their routine role in scrutinising government expenditure on behalf of the House of Commons, the Public Accounts Committee (PAC) began the task of examining the NAO report.
+On 8 March 2000, as part of their routine role in scrutinising government expenditure on behalf of the House of Commons, the Public Accounts Committee (PAC) began the task of examining the NAO report.
 The introduction of the FADEC system to the Chinook fleet was examined in detail.
-To conceptualise this event, the third row of Table 2 provides an overview of the applied deconstruction methods used by the PAC to (a) discredit the RAF finding of gross negligence on the grounds that they did not adhere to the required standard of proof and used a flawed process for convening the Board of Inquiry; and (b) credit an alternative version based on reports of possible mechanical failure caused by the inability of the MOD to act as an 'intelligent customer' when outsourcing contracts and possible faults in the acceptance into service of the Mk2 Chinook.
+To conceptualise this event, the third row of Table S1 (see online Appendix) provides an overview of the applied deconstruction methods used by the PAC to both (a) discredit the RAF finding of gross negligence on the grounds that they did not adhere to the required standard of proof and used a flawed process for convening the BoI, and (b) credit an alternative version based on reports of possible mechanical failure caused by the inability of the MOD to act as an 'intelligent customer' when outsourcing contracts and possible faults in the acceptance into service of the Chinook Mark 2.
 Malcolm Rifkind continued to be sufficiently 'animated' to persist in the campaign.
-In 2000, Rifkind met with Geoff Hoon, the Defence Secretary, to call on the Government to overturn the verdict or open a new inquiry (Mail on Sunday, 14 May 2000).
+In 2000, Rifkind met with Geoff Hoon, the Defence Secretary, to call on the Government to overturn the verdict or open a new inquiry (Daily Mail on Sunday, 14 May 2000).
 Rifkind's request was rejected.
 Members of the Mull of Kintyre Group, the campaign group set up to represent the families of the dead pilots led by Lord Chalfont, were also calling on the Government to act.
-Their case was helped by the publication of a report in April 2000 by three retired Captains (the 'MacDonald report') - seemingly animated by the sense of injustice done to the two dead pilots - who undertook an investigation into the handling of the crash investigation by the RAF.
-The report claimed that Chinook Mark 2 engine malfunctions linked to FADEC had been deliberately withheld from the Board of Inquiry.
+Their case was helped by the publication of a report in April 2000 by three retired Captains (the 'Macdonald report') - seemingly animated by the sense of injustice done to the two dead pilots - who undertook an investigation into the handling of the crash investigation by the RAF.
+The report claimed that Chinook Mark 2 engine malfunctions linked to FADEC had been deliberately withheld from the BoI.

-The MacDonald report was given to the Guardian newspaper and published online, prompting further press coverage doubting the finding of gross negligence.
+The Macdonald report was given to The Guardian newspaper and published online, prompting further press coverage doubting the finding of gross negligence.
 In conceptual terms, the publication of each report meant that additional 'layers' of doubt - running across different institutions and running across the political spectrum - could be built up in media coverage.
-Media coverage continued to cite doubts about technical issues with the FADEC system raised by the 1999 Computer Weekly report (Guardian, 10 March 2000; Guardian, 15 June 2000; Guardian, 20 June 2000) and now also the MacDonald Report (Mail on Sunday, 14 May 2000; Sun, 15 May 2000).
-The press also reported a growing sense of "gross injustice" (Guardian, 30 June 2000) from a number of high-profile figures questioning the gross negligence ruling including Scotland's chief QC, Lord Advocate Colin Boyd (Mirror, 15 June 2000) and a range of MPs from across the political spectrum.
-Throughout this period of media scrutiny, however, the MoD continued to state that no new evidence had arisen to warrant a new inquiry (Mail on Sunday, 14 May, 2000; Sun, 15 May, 2000; Mail, 21 June, 2000; Mail, 28 June, 2000; Guardian, 30 June, 2000).
+Media coverage continued to cite doubts about technical issues with the FADEC system raised by the 1999 Computer Weekly report (The Guardian, 10 March 2000; The Guardian, 15 June 2000; The Guardian, 20 June 2000) and now also the Macdonald Report (Daily Mail on Sunday, 14 May 2000; Sun, 15 May 2000).
+The press also reported a growing sense of 'gross injustice' (The Guardian, 30 June 2000) from a number of high-profile figures questioning the gross negligence ruling, including Scotland's chief QC, Lord Advocate Colin Boyd (Mirror, 15 June 2000) and a range of MPs from across the political spectrum.
+Throughout this period of media scrutiny, however, the MoD continued to state that no new evidence had arisen to warrant a new inquiry (Daily Mail on Sunday, 14 May 2000; Sun, 15 May 2000; Daily Mail, 21 June 2000; The Guardian, 30 June 2000).